MohameedElsaeid/blinkly/README.md

-# LinkAlchemy - URL Shortener
+# Blinkly - URL Shortener

 A modern URL shortening service with analytics built with React and NestJS.